Ethan7/ConfliBERT-dockerV2/README.md

   - Check your Docker build logs for missing dependencies or typos in the Dockerfile.
 - **Output/Logs Not Appearing:**
   - Ensure the output and log directories exist and are correctly mounted.
+- **Python Package Issues:**
+  - If you see import errors, rebuild the Docker image to ensure all dependencies are installed.
+- **GPU Not Detected:**
+  - Make sure you have the NVIDIA Container Toolkit installed and use the `--gpus all` flag.

 ---